LiveIsLive/JsonViewer/README.md

-This is a wpf control to display json data.
+This is a wpf control for displaying json data.

 It is forked from：https://githu.com/catsgotmytongue/JsonControls-WPF/